-- 1. Were STOP Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
-If STOP Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, check "yes."
-This includes if STOP Program-funded staff worked directly on these activities. - 2.
-Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented
+1. Were STOP Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
+If STOP Program funds were used to developed, substantially revise, and/or implement legislation and policies during the current reporting period, check "yes."
+This includes if STOP Program-funded staff worked directly on these activities.